vyorkin-personal/synchronisable/README.md

 class Post < ActiveRecord::Base
   has_many :comments

-  synchronizable
+  synchronisable
 end

 class Comment < ActiveRecord::Base
   belongs_to :post

-  synchronizable MyCommentSynchronizer
+  synchronisable MyCommentSynchronizer
 end
 ```

 As you can see above the first step is to declare your models to be
-synchronizable.
+synchronisable.
 You can do so by using corresponding dsl instruction,
 that optionally takes a synchonizer class to be used.
 Actually,
 the only reason to specify it its when it has a name, that can't be figured out
 by the following convention: `ModelSynchronizer`.